backblaze-b2-samples/trino-getting-started-b2/iceberg/trino-iceberg-hive-b2/README.md

 <img src="../../hive/trino-b2/assets/enable_b2.png" alt="Enable B2" width="800">

 The page will refresh, and you will see the B2 Cloud Storage menu on the left.

-If you do not yet have a Backblaze account, navigate to the [Backblaze B2 signup page](https://www.backblaze.com/b2/sign-up.html?referrer=nopref), enter your email address and a password, and click **Sign Up for Backblaze B2**.
-Your account includes 10 GB of storage free of charge, and you don't need to submit any credit card details until you need more.

 ## Create a Bucket in Backblaze B2